the-alchemist88/Cpp_helper_codes/Classes/static_members_notes.md

 };

 int Myclass::svar = init(); // Note that there are two init() function in the code, one is a free function, the other is a static member function.
 Since svar is declared as a static
-							// data member in the class, during its initatlization, function name willl be first searched inside class according to name lookup rules int main()
+														// data member in the class, during its initatlization, function name will be first searched inside class according to name lookup rules int main()
 {
 	std::cout << Myclass::svar;
 }
 ```
-<ins>Output<\ins>
+<ins>Output</ins>
 20